curl/curl/docs/libcurl/opts/CURLOPT_CA_CACHE_TIMEOUT.md

 # DESCRIPTION

 Pass a long, this sets the timeout in seconds.
-This tells libcurl the maximum time any cached certificate store it has in memory may be kept and reused for new connections.
-Once the timeout has expired, a subsequent fetch requiring a certificate has to reload it.
+This tells libcurl the maximum time any cached CA certificate store it has in memory may be kept and reused for new connections.
+Once the timeout has expired, a subsequent fetch requiring a CA certificate has to reload it.

-Building a certificate store from a CURLOPT_CAINFO(3) file is a slow operation so curl may cache the generated certificate store internally to speed up future connections.
+Building a CA certificate store from a CURLOPT_CAINFO(3) file is a slow operation so curl may cache the generated certificate store internally to speed up future connections.

-Set to zero to completely disable caching, or set to -1 to retain the cached store remain forever.
+Set the timeout to zero to completely disable caching, or set to -1 to retain the cached store remain forever.
 By default, libcurl caches this info for 24 hours.

 # DEFAULT